learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 In this lab you will:

-- Apply the map(func) transformation to a given function on all elements of an RDD in different partitions
+* Apply the map(func) transformation to a given function on all elements of an RDD in different partitions
-- Apply a map transformation for all elements of an RDD
+* Apply a map transformation for all elements of an RDD
-- Compare the difference between a transformation and an action within RDDs
+* Compare the difference between a transformation and an action within RDDs
-- Use collect(), count(), and take() actions to trigger spark transformations
+* Use collect(), count(), and take() actions to trigger spark transformations
-- Use filter to select data that meets certain specifications within an RDD
+* Use filter to select data that meets certain specifications within an RDD
-- Use Spark and the MapReduce framework to complete a full parallelized word count problem
+* Use Spark and the MapReduce framework to complete a full parallelized word count problem

-## MapReduce task
+## Word Count Task

 Here is what our problem looks like:

 * We have a huge text document
 * We need to count the number of times each distinct word appears in the document

-* Sample applications:
+Sample applications:

 * Analyze web server logs to find popular URLs
 * Analyze texts for content or style

-## Word Count
+## Word Count with MapReduce

 We will illustrate a MapReduce computation for counting the number of occurrences for each word in a text corpus.

+In this example, the data consists of a directory `text/` containing `.txt` documents.
+These documents each contain the full text of a work by either William Shakespeare or Jane Austen.

-In this example, the input file is a repository of documents and each document is an element.
-We shall count the frequency of stop words for __style identification__ as stop words might have unique features which can potentially describe the author's writing style based on their use of stop words while writing.
-We shall look at some texts by Shakespeare and Jane Austin following this motivation.
+In our analysis we'll count the frequency of words for __style identification__ as word frequencies might have unique features which can potentially describe the author's writing style.
+We'll walk through the steps one by one, then write a function at the end that allows us to compare the different authors.

 MapReduce in PySpark provides a practical and efficient way of achieving this goal as it:

-* works if the file is too large for memory
+* works if the file is too large for memory,

-* works even if the output is too large for memory
+* works even if the output is too large for memory, and
 * is naturally parallelizable